Total Request Live: Disney stars

+Hilary Duff was the first Disney Star in heavy rotation on MTV, She premiered "So Yesterday", which peaked at number one days later, and continue to top the countdown with the videos for "Our Lips Are Sealed", "Fly", "Wake Up", "Beat of My Heart" and"With Love" and her popularity was a determining factor for other Disney stars on TRL.
 Vanessa Hudgens premiered "Come Back to Me", which peaked at number three, and "Say OK", which only went to number ten.
 The Jonas Brothers premiered their songs "Hold On" and "SOS" on the show; "SOS" made it on the countdown peaking at number six.
 "When You Look Me in the Eyes" was on the charts for several weeks before peaking at number one, after fans crushed and flooded the TRL site by requesting the video hundreds of times on March 19, 2008.
 "Burnin' Up" has also made it to the number-one spot on TRL.
 Ashley Tisdale premiered "He Said She Said" on TRL and it reached the number-one spot for 16 days and was retired at 40 days in the countdown, becoming the most successful song for a Disney recording artist in the show.
-Aly & AJ's videos for "Rush", "Chemicals React" and "Potential Breakup Song" have all been on the countdown with "Rush" peaking at number two and "Chemicals React" peaking at number four, and "Potential Breakup Song" peaking at number five.
+Aly & AJ's videos for "Rush", "Chemicals React" and "Potential Breakup Song" have all been on the countdown with "Rush" peaking at number two, "Chemicals React" peaking at number four, and "Potential Breakup Song" peaking at number five.
 Miley Cyrus's "7 Things" premiered on TRL and reached number four on the show.
-Christy Carlson Romano has a number one video with Dive In.

 Video game

 A PC video game called MTV Total Request Live Trivia was developed by Hypnotix and published by Take-Two Interactive, with a release on August 14, 2001.
-GameRankings rates it at 53.89% acclaim, with a 48/100 grade from Metacritic.
+GameRankings rated it at 53.89% acclaim, with a 48/100 grade from Metacritic.